 Additionally, in August 2020, we received a Warning Letter from the FDA.
 In the Warning Letter, FDA stated that we had made additional changes to the ultra2 Resolution Variant System not covered within our existing 510(k).
 Accordingly, we conducted a voluntary recall of the ultra2 Resolution Variant System.
 We have developed the Premier Resolution as a successor instrument to the ultra2 Resolution Variant System and this has already been launched in various jurisdictions outside the United States.
-We expect to obtain a 510(k) approval for this successor instrument in 2022 or 2023 which will allow us to market this instrument in the United States.
+We submitted a 510(k) application for this successor instrument in 2022 and we received clearance from the FDA in August 2023 which allows us to market this instrument in the United States.